blaenk/site/input/notes/play.markdown

 ## Persistence

-Play allows for _evolutions_ which are similar to Rails database migrations, which are stored in `conf/evolutions/default/`{.path} and are named `#.sql` where `#` is the revision number.
+Play allows for _evolutions_ which are similar to Rails database migrations, which are stored in <span class="path">conf/evolutions/default/</span> and are named `#.sql` where `#` is the revision number.
 Play automatically asks to apply the evolution the next time the application is accessed.
 Evolutions take the following form:

 ``` sql
 # --- !Ups